GreenBlackSky/COIN/README.md

 ## Interesting stuff
 There is `common` module, that is imported in every service.
 It has some peculiar stuff, like:
-* debug decorators `log_function`, `log_method` and `log_request`, that log input and output of a method
+* debug decorators `log_function`, `log_method` and `log_request`, that log input and output of a method.
-* `interfaces` module, that containes apis of every microserives in project
+* `interfaces` module, that containes apis of every microserives in project.
-* `CeleryProxyMetaClass` - a metaclass, that allows one seamlessly call methods of services from other services
+* `CeleryProxyMetaClass` - a metaclass, that allows one seamlessly call methods of services from other services.
+* `schemas` contains dataclasses, that describe data models used in app.
+With the help from `marshmallow` I can serialize data into json and desirialize it back.
+More interesting is the fact, that I can use `marshmallow` to serialize ORM data, provided by SQLAlchemy.

 ## Deployment
 * dev deployment - docker-compose.
 Run `docker-compose -f "docker-compose.yaml" up -d --build` to deploy.